 A conversion occurs when a recipient opens your message and then takes another action (such as placing an order) within the conversion period.
 By default, the conversion period is 5 days, but this setting can be adjusted in your account's email settings.

 When you change your conversion window, all future reporting will reflect this timeframe.
 All campaigns and flow messages sent will apply the conversion window that was set at send time.

-For example, if someone opened your weekly newsletter and then made a purchase later that day, a conversion would be recorded for that email.
+For example, if someone opens your weekly newsletter and then makes a purchase later that day, a conversion will be recorded for that email.
 There are a few important notes about conversion tracking:

-- Conversion tracking uses a last touch attribution model.
+- Conversion tracking uses a last-touch attribution model.
 Only the last email someone opened or clicked is credited with a conversion.
-The image below contains events from a user's profile.
-As an example we can manually trace conversions for Ordered Product events by looking back in the timeline for an open or clicked email event.
+For example, the image below contains events from a user's profile.
+Klaviyo traces conversions for Ordered Product events by looking back in the timeline for an open or clicked email event.

 - Conversions are only tracked if someone opens or clicks an email; conversions are not tracked if someone receives an email but doesn't engage with it.

 - The conversion period begins when an email is received.
 Only follow-up actions that occur within the conversion period get counted.
 The image below contains events from a user's profile.
-For a 2 day conversion period, we can manually trace which events fall into the conversion period.
-In this case no events fall in the conversion period, so no conversions get counted for this email.
+For a 2 day conversion period, we manually trace which events fall into the conversion period.
+In this case, no events fall in the conversion period, so no conversions are counted for this email.

 If your conversion period is 5 days, and someone opens an email 10 days after receiving it and places an order, the conversion won't be attributed to the email.